-We operate in a highly competitive environment.
-Each revenue-generating engagement is separately solicited, awarded and negotiated, and there are limited long-term sources of revenue in the form of recurring retainers.
-Therefore, our fee-paying client engagements are not predictable, and high levels of revenues in one quarter are not necessarily predictive of continued high levels of revenues in future periods.
-To develop new business, our professionals maintain an active business dialogue with a large number of existing and potential clients.
-We expect to add new clients each year as our advisory professionals continue to expand their relationships, as we hire senior advisory professionals who bring their client relationships and as we receive introductions from our relationship network of senior executives, board members, attorneys and other third parties.
-We also lose clients each year as a result of the sale or merger of clients, changes in clients' senior management, competition from other financial services firms and other reasons.
+We operate in a highly competitive environment, and each revenue-generating engagement is separately solicited and negotiated.
+Our fee-paying client engagements are not predictable, and we may experience fluctuations in revenues from quarter to quarter.
+To develop new business, we maintain an active business dialogue with existing and potential clients, and we expect to add new clients each year through expanding our relationships, hiring senior advisory professionals, and receiving introductions from our relationship network.
+However, we also lose clients each year due to various factors, such as sales or mergers, changes in clients' senior management, and competition from other financial services firms.